• Skip to main content

 In general, if you are just starting out, you will get the most bang for your buck from a multi-effects pedal.
 They are also the most fun to play around with.

 But if you want to fin-tune your personal tone and perhaps even begin recording your music, you will be better served with several individual pedals that deliver the exact effects you need.
+What guitar pedals do I need in the beginning?
+That article covers the 7 most important ones.

 Reader Interactions